 - Ombai-Wetar Straight, Timor-Leste

-For the travel industry, Whale Heritage Sites provide a clear marker to help identify and support sustainable practices and create a platform for communities to engage with marine culture, heritage, and biodiversity.
-For tourists, Whale Heritage Sites provide a transparent and easy way to select responsible whale and dolphin watching holiday destinations, encouraging them to experience these incredible animals in their natural habitat, in an authentic and responsible way.
+For the travel industry, Whale Heritage Areas provide a clear marker to help identify and support sustainable practices and create a platform for communities to engage with marine culture, heritage, and biodiversity.
+For tourists, Whale Heritage Areas provide a transparent and easy way to select responsible whale and dolphin watching holiday destinations, encouraging them to experience these incredible animals in their natural habitat, in an authentic and responsible way.

-Our hope for the future here in the SB Channel is to be part of the growing network of more Whale Heritage Sites where whales are celebrated for their ecological role in enhancing ocean productivity; where whales have an economic value through responsible tourism; where conservation and research is a priority in reducing the impacts on their longevity and where we can continue to learn and appreciate the rich complex lives of whales and dolphins.
+Our hope for the future here in the SB Channel is to be part of the growing network of more Whale Heritage Areas where whales are celebrated for their ecological role in enhancing ocean productivity; where whales have an economic value through responsible tourism; where conservation and research is a priority in reducing the impacts on their longevity and where we can continue to learn and appreciate the rich complex lives of whales and dolphins.